-About Reed For City Council
+About Reed for City Council

-Jermaine, a first generation college graduate, received his Bachelor’s Degree in Political Science from the University of Missouri.
+A first generation college graduate, Jermaine received his Bachelor’s Degree in Political Science from the University of Missouri.
 From there, he headed to Washington D.C. to work as a Resource Development Office for the Congressional Black Caucus Foundation, and then the Financial Program Manager for the District of Columbia.
 Jermaine returned to Kansas City to serve as the Community Ombudsman for Congressman Cleaver’s Green Impact Zone, which focused on making Kansas City’s east side the greenest urban core landscape in the country.